Adopted 3/27/07, LSA 217, 300-500 readopted 9/30/14

 (a) The applicant’s full name;

-(b) The applicant’s business address and telephone number;
+(b) The applicant’s business name and address and telephone number;

-(c) The applicant’s home address and telephone number;
+(c) The applicant’s home address, telephone number and e-mail address;

-(d) Documentation that the applicant has complied with the continuing education requirements of Lsa 403;
+(d) Documentation and attestation that the applicant has complied with the continuing education requirements of Lsa 403;

 (e) A statement indicating any disciplinary or legal action brought against the applicant for his/her services as landscape architect;